scraed/CharacteristicGuidanceWebUI/README.md

 ### Compatibility

 This extension is presently incompatible with ControlNet (Iteration wouldn't converge if ControlNet is active); however, we are committed to developing a solution in the future.

+### Updates

+Now the infotext can be read by the UI thanks to @w-e-w , see how to use at this [PR](https://github.com/scraed/CharacteristicGuidanceWebUI/pull/1).

 ## Citation
 If you utilize characteristic guidance in your research or projects, please consider citing our paper: